pingidentity/pingidentity-cdr-sandbox/docs/howto_adminconsoles.md

 * Go to [https://localhost:9000](https://localhost:9000)
 * Log in with 'Administrator / 2FederateM0re'
-* Note: You will be asked to accept license agreement and change password
+* Note: You may be asked to accept license agreement and change password

 ## PingDirectory management console